AXIHIXA/axihixa.github.io/_pages/about.md

 Misc
 ======

 I speak three languages.
 I’m a native speaker of Chinese (Mandarin).
 I’m fluent in English (proficient for work and study purposes: TOEFL 106/120; GRE 324/340 + 3.5).
-I’m also proficient in Japanese (sufficient for basic work and study scenarios: JLPT N1 173/180, N2 169/180).
+I’m also proficient in Japanese (sufficient for basic work and daily conversation scenarios: JLPT N1 173/180, N2 169/180).